eurise-network/technical-reference/operational-guidelines/02-1-vm-documentation.md

   * Data directories
   * Dependencies

-* How to fix it
+* How can it be fixed?

-  List possible emergency procedures for emergencies, such as
+  List possible procedures for emergencies, such as

-  * Wheter to try rebooting or remounting something
+  * Whether to try rebooting or remounting something
   * How to restore from backup